Azure-Samples/active-directory-xamarin-native-v2/1-Basic/README.md

 ### Some projects don't load in Visual Studio

-This might be because you have not installed all the required components from Visual Studio. you need'll need to add the **Mobile development with .NET** [workload](https://www.visualstudio.com/vs/visual-studio-workloads/), in the Visual Studio Installer.
+This might be because you have not installed all the required components from Visual Studio.
+You need to add the **Mobile development with .NET** [workload](https://www.visualstudio.com/vs/visual-studio-workloads/), in the Visual Studio Installer.

 ### The project you want is not built